-'At-Risk' Record - Part B
+'At Risk' Record - Part B

-Pre-service Teacher: Student ID: School:
+Pre-servi ce Teacher: Student ID:

+School:

-Mentor Teacher:
+Mentor To eacher:

-Supervisor: Professional Studies Unit Code:
+Sup pervisor: Pro ofessional Experience Unit Code :

-Goals Developmental Strategy Significant Impro vement
+Goals Developmental Strategy Significant Improvement

 1. Yes No

 2. Yes No

 3. Yes No

 4. Yes No

-5. Yes Νο
+5. Yes No

-Outcome of At-Risk Process:

-Pre-Service Teacher is required to discontinue and will receive a failing grade for this unit.

-OR

-Pre-Service Teacher is permitted to continue in this placement under the following conditions (if appropriate):
+Service Teacher is permitted to one some service Teacher is permitted to one service to continuous teacher is permitted to one service to continuous teacher is permitted to one service teacher in the service teacher is permitted to one service teacher in the service teacher is permitted. continue in this placement under the following

-Mentor Teacher Signature: Supervisor Signature:
+Mentor To eacher Signature: Supervisor Signature:

-Pre-Service Teacher Signature: Date:
+Pre-Servi ce Teacher Signature: Date:

-Please send a copy of this form to the Professional Experience Office and provide a hard copy to the Pre-Service Teacher.
+end a copy of this form to the Pro he Pre-Service Teacher. ofessional Experience Office and provide a hard

-Email: Hum-ed-ouaprac@curtin.edu.au
+Email: Hum-ed -ouaprac@curtin.edu.au